 How Many Days Do You Need at Universal Orlando with Kids?
+(2, 3 or 4 Day Guide for Families)

 How many days do you need at Universal Orlando with kids?
 A real family guide covering 1, 2 and 3-day plans, park tips, and how to avoid a rushed trip.

-NORTH AMERICAFLORIDA
+NORTH AMERICAFLORIDARESOURCES

-7/3/20264 min read
+7/3/20266 min read

-Some links in this post are affiliate links.
-If you book through them, we may earn a small commission — at no additional cost to you.
-We only recommend hotels, tours, and experiences we’ve personally used and loved.
+Some of the links in this guide are affiliate links, including tickets and hotels, which means we may earn a small commission if you book through them — at no extra cost to you.
+We only recommend options we’ve used ourselves and would choose again for a family trip.

 What Parks Are at Universal Orlando?